youngker/apparmor-wiki/AppArmorAuditing.md

 # Intro

-AppArmor uses the Linux kernel's audit subsystem to audit events, but it does not require the use of auditd, allowing system administrators flexibility in their choice of audit system.
-If auditd is used AppArmor integrates with it and its records will be recorded with other messages.
+AppArmor uses the Linux kernel's audit subsystem to audit events, but it does not require the use of auditd, allowing system administrators flexibility in their choice of an audit system.
+If auditd is used AppArmor integrates with it and its records will be recorded with other audit messages.

 # Kernel Audit Subsystem

-# configuration

-## auditd

 type=1400 AVC
 type=???
 USER_AVC

+# configuration

+AppArmor auditing will be affected by either auditd configuration, or if auditd the kernels printk configuration.

+## auditd

+link to auditd config docs

+buffer size
+rate limiting

+filter rules

 ## no auditd